StatelessStudio/pointyapi/README.md

 	@IsAlphanumeric() // Validation - must be alphanumeric
 	@Length(4, 16) // Validation - must be between 4-16 characters
 	@AnyoneCanRead() // Authentication - Anyone has read privelege to this member
-	@OnlySelfCanWrite() // Authentication - Only self can write this member public username: string = undefined;
+	@OnlySelfCanWrite() // Authorization - Only self can write this member public username: string = undefined;

 	// Password